JuliaDiff/ChainRulesCore.jl/notes.md

+## Gotchas

+There does seem to be something that goes wrong when primals access non-public fields of types (array authors are obviously allowed to do this), but the generic rrules assume that only the AbstractArray API is used.
+I don't think this differs from what we're doing at the minute, so probably we're suffering from this already and just haven't hit it yet.
+See the third example in `examples.jl`, involving a `Symmetric`.

+This is a particularly interesting case because `parent` is exported from `Base`, effectively making the field of a `Symmetric` part of its public API.

+I'm not really sure how to think about this but, as I say, I suspect we're already suffering from it, so I'm not going to worry about it for now.

 ## Summary

 The above lays out a mechanism or writing generic rrules for AbstractArrays, out of which drops what I believe to be a good candidate for a precise definition of the natural (co)tangent of any particular AbstractArray.